Passenger Directed Vehicle Driver Requirements

 - Your vehicle must pass a vehicle inspection either annually or semi-annually

-- be inspected annually if they were driven less than 40,000 km in the previous year or semi-annually if they were driven 40,000 km or more in the previous year
+- Your vehicle must be inspected annually if it was driven less than 40,000 km in the previous year or semi-annually if it was driven 40,000 km or more in the previous year

-- undergo regularly scheduled maintenance as per the manufacturers recommended schedule
+- Your vehicle must undergo regularly scheduled maintenance as per the manufacturers recommended schedule

 There are designated inspection facility locations throughout the province that can provide the required mechanical safety inspection for taxis and TNS vehicles.

 Cost is set by the inspection facility and typically ranges from $100 to $300.

 PDVs operating without a valid commercial vehicle inspection report may be ordered to have a vehicle inspection completed.
 Inspected vehicles may be issued a violation ticket for failure to display a valid decal, or failure to produce or have a valid inspection report.

 Requirements for child safety restraints in TNS vehicles